Whose Feminism? Feminist Movements in Russia and “Western” Cultural Hegemony

 Keywords: feminism in Russia, “Western” cultural hegemony, lag discourse, local feminist activism.

-This text is part of the proceedings of QueerFemSEE (Queer and Feminist Studies in Eastern Europe) International Conference that took place at the University of Bucharest, Romania, between 17 – 19 November 2017.
+This text is part of the proceedings of QueerFemSEE (Queer and Feminist Studies in Eastern Europe) International Conference that took place at the University of Bucharest, Romania, on 17 – 19 November 2017.